SanketDhumal1805/citrus-disease-detector/README.md

 ## Deploy to Render (free tier)

-See **[DEPLOY.md](DEPLOY.md)** for the full step-by-step guide (Git LFS for the model file, `render.yaml` blueprint, env vars, and known free-tier caveats like the ephemeral disk resetting your prediction history).

-Quick version:
-1. Push this folder to a GitHub repo (track the `.pth` file with Git LFS).
+1. Push this folder to a GitHub repo (Git LFS tracks the `.pth` file).
-2. New Web Service â†’ connect repo â†’ Render auto-reads `render.yaml`.
+2. New Web Service → connect repo → Render auto-reads `render.yaml`.
 3. Add env var `OPENWEATHER_API_KEY` in the Render dashboard.

+> **Note:** Render's free tier has an ephemeral disk — the SQLite prediction history and saved leaf photos reset on every redeploy/restart.
+Fine for demos; migrate to a persistent disk or external DB for production use.

+---

+## Deploy to Hugging Face Spaces

+1. Create a new Space → SDK: **Docker**.
+2. Push this repo (including the `Dockerfile`) to the Space's git remote.
+3. Add `OPENWEATHER_API_KEY` as a Space secret (Settings → Repository secrets).

 ---